ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     row_num = 1
 ```

 Now, we need to verify that the data has been updated correctly in the `company_house_core` table.
-Ff we run this query in BigQuery, where we're essentially extracting the rows from the `company_house_core` table that match a `company_number` contained in the table `snapshot_streamed_data`:
+If we run this query in BigQuery, where we're essentially extracting the rows from the `company_house_core` table that match a `company_number` contained in the table `snapshot_streamed_data`:

 ```sql
 select